axeonix/lessons/docs/lesson-27-Sep-2025.md

 **Ecclesiastes 12:14**
 > “For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.”

-- What if in that moment, God said: “I gave you talents, gifts, and opportunities...but you never reached your full potential.
+- What if in that moment, God said: “I gave you talents, gifts, and opportunities...but you never reached your full potential."
-- What if He said:  "I whispered to you — that still small voice — Telling you over and over again: There is more to life than this.
+- What if He said:  "I whispered to you — telling you over and over again: There is more to life than this.
 But you ignored Me.
 You chose a life I never designed for you.”
 - Some of you hearing this will never become the person God created you to be.
 - Not because He didn't give you the chance, But because you refused to answer the call.
 - God has already placed potential inside you.